The Ten Most Haunted Spots In Florida

 04. Dry Tortugas.

-Florida has continuously been hit by Hurricanes.
+Hurricanes have continuously hit Florida.
 It has constantly been battered and punched by these monsters.
-A little known fact of this phenomenon is that most of the West Coast towns of Florida are now built over mass graves.
+A little known fact of this phenomenon is that most of Florida’s West Coast towns are now built over mass graves.
 Way back before the weather could be predicted, and Florida was basically a shanty town with a few mansions, hurricanes would cleave into the state and leave massive death tolls.
 We are talking rates in the hundreds or even thousands.
-The bodies, due to health reasons, were then scooped up and tossed into a communal burial pit.
+Due to health reasons, the bodies were then scooped up and tossed into a communal burial pit.

 Islamorada, in 1935, was hit by such a devil.
 It ended up eating over 408 souls, on this small key alone.
 These souls and spirits are said to haunt the archipelago, primarily around the small monument dedicated to their memory.